-Background on Hoopla:
+Background on Hoopla

 Hoopla aim to make impro open and accessible to everyone.

 We believe that everyone from all backgrounds can enjoy improv.
 We aim to provide the best training, resources, shows and community that we can to support all improvisers and audiences.

 We ask our students, teachers and performers to respect this at all times.

-As an aside, it also helps us to run a fun workshop if you can turn up on time and not use mobile phones in workshops.
+It also helps us to run a fun workshop if you can turn up on time and not use mobile phones in workshops.

-If you are concerned about anything:
+If you are concerned about anything

 If you have a concern or complaint, or are worried about the behaviour of a fellow improviser, teacher, director or audience member, please talk to your teacher or contact one of the following diversity officers: